 Is Ivacy a Recommended VPN?

 Ivacy is only recommended if you are concerned with price above all else.
 Their network and speed are respectable, but some people won’t like Singapore’s relationship with the Five Eyes countries.
-If anonymity is a priority, keep looking around because there are better and faster VPNs are out there like ExpressVPN and the aforementioned Nord.
+If anonymity is a priority, keep looking around because there are better and faster VPNs are out there like Surfshark and the aforementioned Nord.

 In the world of VPNs, it all comes down to how much you value your privacy.
 If you value your privacy and everyone else’s every year at $30-40, then good luck—because you’re going to need it.
 But if it’s worth multiples of that (We should hope so), then you better start prioritizing security and functionality.
 See, once your data is out there, it’s out there for good.